 - The residual is due to be paid when all monthly payments have been finalised.
 The borrower negotiates the payout with the lender to take full ownership of the vehicle.

 - Lenders will have individual guidelines around the amount of residual based on the vehicle and the borrower profile.

 Accounting Requirements and Tax Obligations

-- As the lender is purchasing the vehicle in accordance with leasing structure, they pay and claim the GST which is applicable to the purchase.
+- As the lender is purchasing the vehicle by leasing structure, they pay and claim the GST which applies to the purchase.